Page 242

 Maria's vision becomes less messianic certainty than cosmic drift, even as the girls and Joe keep trying to give that drift public form and narrative momentum.

 This page is full of unstable elevation.
 Maria is both exalted and diffuse, and Joe's refusal to sing too softly suggests that performance is the only way the crowd knows how to hold such a vision.
+This reading remains provisional because the handwritten revisions around the reef/tree line and the tragic/changing passage need follow-up.

 Claude